joshshiman/aviation-workshop/labs/lab-4-dashboard/README.md

 **🤖 Bob Prompt:**
 ```
 Create a Flask API server that:
-1. Imports the Kafka consumer from consumer.py
-2. Stores the latest 50 flight and weather events in memory
+1. Stores the latest 50 flight and weather events in memory
-3. Provides these endpoints:
+2. Provides these endpoints:
    - GET /api/flights - Returns list of active flights
    - GET /api/weather - Returns list of weather hazards
    - GET /api/alerts - Returns list of proximity alerts
-4. Runs on port 8000 with CORS enabled (configurable via API_PORT environment variable)
+3. Runs on port 8000 with CORS enabled (configurable via API_PORT environment variable)
-5. Updates data in background thread consuming from Kafka
+4. Updates data in a background thread using your existing backend event-processing logic

 Use the data schemas from instructor/DATA_SCHEMA.md.
 Include proper error handling and logging.